Katsu-ya

 The Room Before the Food

 The izakaya model, when it migrates to American cities, often loses something in translation.
-The communal ease, the willingness to order across categories, the expectation that a table will spend two hours grazing rather than progressing through courses — these are cultural habits as much as menu formats.
+The communal ease, the willingness to order across categories, the expectation that a table will spend two hours grazing rather than progressing through courses, these are cultural habits as much as menu formats.
 Los Angeles has proven a more receptive city for that model than most, partly because of its large Japanese-American community and partly because the city's dining culture is already resistant to rigid course structures.
 Katsu-ya has found its footing in that space.

-Get Exclusive Access →Where It Sits in the Recognition Tier
+Where It Sits in the Recognition Tier

-That places Katsu-ya in a different peer set than the high-formality Japanese restaurants that dominate Los Angeles's fine-dining conversation.
+That places Katsu-ya in a different comparable set than the high-formality Japanese restaurants that dominate Los Angeles's fine-dining conversation.
 Venues operating at the omakase end of the spectrum, with fixed menus, counter-only seating, and prices that run well above the city average, are a different category entirely.
 Katsu-ya's positioning is closer to the izakaya-influenced Japanese restaurants that have built loyal neighbourhood followings while earning the attention of national critics, a harder combination to achieve than it might appear.
-A Google rating of 4.2 across 511 reviews adds a separate data layer: the room works for locals as well as it does for critics.
+A Google rating of 4.4 across 726 reviews adds a separate data layer: the room works for locals as well as it does for critics.

 For comparison, the level of ambition and critical engagement at Katsu-ya sits in a different register from Michelin-starred destinations like Le Bernardin in New York City or The French Laundry in Napa, or California tasting-menu formats like Lazy Bear in San Francisco.
 It is also distinct from Los Angeles's own high-formality end, represented by venues like Providence.
 Katsu-ya belongs to a cohort that is defined less by ceremony and more by consistency, craft, and the social function of the room.